 Chuck Cunningham Syndrome: Rat and Pig's roommate Leonard.
 Several other characters come and go, in part because Pastis simply runs out of good material for them.
 He acknowledged that this is why he got rid of Leonard.

 Eventually, we get a strip in which Stephan phones Pig to tell him he's writing Leonard out of the strip, adding that "I'm a little busy right now, so I asked Rat to look into some scenarios that are final, yet dignified and respectful".
 Rat then comes in to announce that Leonard got his head stuck in the toilet and drowned.

-Angry Bob has been gone since 2009, Elly Elephant and Danny Donkey are just barely still in the strip, only Elly still has stories written by Rat.
+Angry Bob has been gone since 2009, Elly Elephant and Danny Donkey both still have stories but are just barely still in the strip.

 Dennis the Menace: And Remember, Blame those @+#@;#+ Family Circus Kids!